froxlor/Documentation/_general/configuration/fcgid.md

 * Wrong installations can cause more security holes than using the original mod_php5 module
 * A lot of RAM is used when there are a lot of vHosts (can be limited slightly)

-I assume that you have Froxlor already running and the database set up.
+I assume that you have froxlor already running and the database set up.

-## 2. Configure Froxlor Settings
+## 2. Configure froxlor Settings

 **It is very important that you first adjust all settings** according to your needs before configuring the services.
 This is because some configuration-templates/commands change dynamically depending on the settings you chose.